gengo/amyg/readme.md

 * test your build into the CMS to make sure all works as excepted.
 * do these steps as many times you need.
 * Done?
+ - Repeat the test into the other CMS.
 * Search for the last version number marked on this repository and bump one number in all the files o this repository. ( with the exception of /z_home-page/index.html
- - Be sure to log your version changes into the /z_home-page/index.html
+ - Be sure to log your version changes into the /z_home-page/index.html page
 * submit the patch and tag the code with that version.(mm I'm not sure of this step.)